 The central objective for ArtistDesign is to build on existing structures and links forged in ARTIST2, to become a virtual Centre of Excellence in Embedded Systems Design.
-This will be mainly achieved through tight integration between the central players of the European research community.
+This is mainly achieved through tight integration between the central players of the European research community.
 Also, the consortium is smaller, and integrates several new partners.
 These teams have already established a long-term vision for embedded systems in Europe, which advances the emergence of Embedded Systems as a mature discipline.

-ArtistDesign will become the main focal point for dissemination in Embedded Systems Design, leveraging on well-established infrastructure and links, such as a web portal and newsletter.
+ArtistDesign is one of the main focal points for dissemination in Embedded Systems Design, leveraging on well-established infrastructure and links, such as a web.
 It will extend its dissemination activities, including Education and Training, Industrial Applications, as well as International Collaboration.
 ArtistDesign will establish durable relationships with industry and SMEs in the area, especially through ARTEMISIA/ARTEMIS.